In A Pinch

 However, he has grown tired of constantly converting fairly new blog entries into non-menu website pages, as he feels that A] Doing so doesn’t give such blog entries the proper exposure that they deserve and B] The constant impromptu pre-writes take their toll on him more and more.

 But luckily, the impromptu pre-writes have (and will continue) to dwindle, as will the early non-menu website page conversions.
-And of course, with the latter being said, this page comes into play once again, as Steve Kaycee has a blog entry that he initially wrote on December 4 and finished on December 5, with it being his decision about The Flickuum status for “Los Frikis”.
+And of course, with the latter being said, this page comes into play once again, as Steve Kaycee has a blog entry that he wrote on February 11, with it being about four movies that he exempted from the Movies That Mega Tat Refuses To See page.

 You can see it below.